Home

 Traffic wardens are one of the occupational groups that have the authority to direct traffic

 Below are the signals these occupational groups can use to direct road traffic.
+When you see one of them, you need to quickly recognise whether it means that you must stop, drive forward, slow down or make way.

 When a police officer is on or next to a road